juberiya1ajaz/MHH-2/README.md

 ## 💡 Inspiration

 According to WHO, depression is a common illness worldwide, with an estimated 3.8% of the population affected, including 5.0% among adults and 5.7% among adults older than 60 years.
 Approximately 280 million people in the world have depression.
 Depression is different from usual mood fluctuations and short-lived emotional responses to challenges in everyday life.
 Especially when recurrent and with moderate or severe intensity, depression may become a serious health condition.
-We focused on developing a feasible solution **Therapy and you** to tackle the Mental health crisis on our scale throughout the brainstorming process.
+We focused on developing a feasible solution **Therapy and You** to tackle the Mental health crisis on our scale throughout the brainstorming process.
 On our website you can check your sentiment using NLP and get suggestive exercise and music . we will also provide you with mental health score with a graphical representation.

 ## 💻 What it does